-- Diabetes and peripheral arterial disease (PAD) can lower the blood flow to your leg and foot. - Not getting enough blood damages your nerves' ability to tell you if there is something wrong with your leg or foot.
-You may not be able to tell if you have pain, burning, or more serious problems (like open sores).
+- Diseases like diabetes and peripheral arterial disease (PAD) can lower the blood flow to your legs and feet. - Not getting enough blood damages your nerves' ability to tell you if there is something wrong with your legs or feet. - You may not be able to tell if you have pain, burning, or more serious problems (like open sores).
 Some signs of changes in the blood flow to your leg and foot are:

-Hair loss Sores
+Hair loss

+→ Sores

+Less feeling

-→ Less feeling → Brown staining of your skin
+Brown staining of your skin